iamyours/ApkCrack/README.md

-## A tool that make your apk debuggable for Charles/Fiddler in Android 7.0
+## A tool that make your apk debuggable for Charles/Fiddler with Android 6.0

 ## requirement
 - jdk